iondv/framework/README.md

 The `npm install` installs all key dependencies, including locally the `gulp` build-tool.
 Please make sure that the Gulp version - is `4.0`.

-Deployment: execute the `gulp assemble` command to build and deploy the application.
+Further, execute the `gulp assemble` command to build and deploy the application.

 If you want to import data into your project, check the demo data in the `data` folder of the application and run the command:
 `node bin/import-data --src ./applications/develop-and-test --ns develop-and-test`